Metric Views

 Recent items mentioning Metric Views across the Databricks ecosystem — releases, news, videos, and community Q&A. Updated hourly.

 This release adds support for metric views, row filters, Python UDFs, and key-only Databricks tags.
-A breaking change alters how `databricks_tags` merge across hierarchy levels.
+It also includes a breaking change where Databricks tags now merge additively across hierarchy levels.

 TutorialsConnect Google Sheets to Databricks